 One last thing to look at is work done in kilojoules.
 Kilojoules give you a good estimate of how taxing the ride was or to put it differently: Kilojoules are roughly equivalent to calories burnt on the bike.

 Why is that when 1 calorie is around 4.184 Kilojoules?
 The reason is that our body is only 20-25% efficient in producing energy.
 Therefore, calories burnt roughly equals Kilojoules.
 That makes Kilojoules a reliable estimate to plan our fueling needs for the ride and after being done riding.

 Let’s do a quick recap.
 I first look at Normalized Power and Average Power and their relationship through the Variability Index.
 This gives me a good indication of how smooth and consistent the power was on that ride.
-I then look up close at all the efforts I did and if I reached the prescribed power as well as the intensity of the ride through Intensity Factor and TSS.
+I then looked up closely at all the efforts I made and if I reached the prescribed power as well as the intensity of the ride through Intensity Factor and TSS.

 This habit helps me to get the most out of my rides and train to the best ability.
 And I hope it will help you, too.